 You could also develop other types of warts, including genital warts, and warts can appear anywhere on your skin.

 A human papillomavirus (HPV) infection causes warts.
 “People are sometimes surprised to find out that HPV is what causes warts,” Dr. Tompkins said.
 “You may think of HPV in terms of genital warts, abnormal pap smears or cervical cancer.
 But there are lots of different strains of HPV that can cause different health conditions.”

 You won’t notice a wart right away.
 It can take two to six months after you’re exposed to the virus before a wart appears.

 How can you prevent warts?

-Warts are contagious, so avoid contact with someone else’s warts and take steps to keep your own from spreading on your body.
+Warts are contagious, so avoid skin to skin contact with someone else’s warts and take steps to keep your own from spreading on your body.
 Wear sandals in public pool areas and locker rooms.
 If you or someone in your household has warts, you can reduce the risk by having everyone use separate towels, wearing sandals when you shower and sterilizing things like nail clippers that might touch the warts.
 It can be helpful to have two or more emery boards, pumice stones or nail files — one that touches the warts and one that you only use on healthy skin.

 Children and young adults are at higher risk for warts since they don’t have as much immunity to HPV.
 People with weak immune systems are also at higher risk.

 The HPV vaccine protects you from certain strains of HPV that cause genital warts.
 But it doesn’t target all strains of HPV, so it can’t prevent all warts.

 Doctors can usually diagnose warts based on their appearance.
 They may also scrape off the top layer of the wart to look for the dark blood vessels warts often contain.
 If a wart seems abnormal or suspicious, your doctor can send it to a lab for examination.